dfmoralesb/MPE_tutorials/tutorials/NGS.md

 	echo fastqc * -t #

-Once `fastqc` is finished we can run `multiqc` to summarized all individual report in a single one. https://www.youtube.com/watch?v=qPbIlO_KWN0
+Once `fastqc` is finished we can run `multiqc` to summarized all individual report in a single one.
+If you want to watch a detail tutorial go [here](https://www.youtube.com/watch?v=qPbIlO_KWN0)

 	multiqc --filename multiqc_report_raw .